 “Something’s wrong.”
 Yvonne muttered, “Her eyes aren’t violet.”
 As the words slipped from her mouth, her mother found her face and Yvonne felt her blood chill as she saw a cruel smile cross her mother’s face.

 Smack!
 Yvonne fell to the ground as a roar bellowed above her.
 A familiar elven face, contorted in rage, towered over her.
-A bolt crashed into its side, it angrily lashed out, hitting something nearby with a sickening thud.
+A bolt crashed into its side, and it angrily lashed out, hitting something nearby with a sickening thud.
 Shouts emanated from the cave and a sudden dash of red appeared as Marigold charged, dodging its monstrous limbs and striking her sword into its abdomen.
 Behind her, Donneric attacked, leaping up onto the embedded sword and aiming for the throat.
 A large hand batted him away and he crashed to the ground, quickly rising, without his sword.

 At the mouth of the cave, Malcolm and her mother were stuck in a dance as he tried to strike her with his staff along with bolts of magic.
 She dodged them elegantly while trying to rake him with monstrous claws.
 What had her mother done?